-No skateboarding or scooter riding on IPoly or Cal Poly Pomona campus, including parking lots, at any time.
+No skateboarding or scooter riding on IPoly campus, including parking lots, at any time.

 Students must bring their own locks to secure their skateboard or scooter on the racks located north of the office.
 If you forget your lock, you may check one out for the day from the office in exchange with your student ID.